De Pont Museum of Contemporary Art: History

-De Pont opened its doors on September 12, 1992.
+The architect Benthem Crouwel was appointed to refurbish the mill and the De Pont opened its doors on September 12, 1992.
 Since then, the museum has expanded both its collection and its building.
-Since 2016 photography and video art have been displayed in the museum's new wing specially designed for this purpose.
+Since 2016 photography and video art have been displayed in the museum's new wing specially designed for this purpose (also designed by Benthem Crouwel).

 Hendrik Driessen retired in June 2019, passing on the directorship to Martijn van Nieuwenhuyzen.

 Collection

 Since De Pont Foundation had no collection from the start, its acquisition policy could be determined beforehand.
 It was decided that there would be no focus on a specific generation, art-historical movement or social ideology, nor on a specific art form.
 The only stipulation was that the artworks were to be created by living artists.
 The visual strength of the artwork itself was the sole focus.

 After the acquisition of a small painting of Rob Birza (Untitled (The Hand)) was approved by the board, Hendrik Driessen soon started to collect some large and iconic art works, such as Richard Long's Planet Circle and The First People by Marlene Dumas.
-Four artists with distinct reputations in contemporary art -- James Turrell, Gerhard Merz, Richard Serra and Richard Long – were asked to produce a work in situ for the first presentation of the collection.
+Four artists with distinct reputations in contemporary art - James Turrell, Gerhard Merz, Richard Serra and Richard Long – were asked to produce a work in situ for the first presentation of the collection.

 The museum had set a goal to collect in terms of depth rather than breadth, meaning that the acquisition policy involved following a limited number of artists over a longer period of time, with the intention of collecting 'key works' within a body of work that could represent the essence of that artist's outlook.
 In order to achieve that, distinct choices had to be made; and so the collection has grown in a relatively slow manner.
 Over the years the museum has come to own roughly 800 works, more than half of which is photography or work on paper, by eighty different artists.
 A number of them— including Berlinde De Bruyckere, Thierry De Cordier, Anton Henning, Roni Horn, Anri Sala, Fiona Tan, Robert Therrien, Rosemarie Trockel, Luc Tuymans and Mark Wallinger — were introduced to the Netherlands or given their first major exhibition by De Pont.
 The museum has consistently shown three major exhibitions a year highlighting the oeuvre of one of the artists from the collection.
 In addition, there are smaller solo exhibitions in the ‘podium space’ that are not directly related to the collection.